Voiding Disfunction

 - Psychological Factors: Stress and anxiety are not your friend when it comes to bladder control.
 Get them under control, or your bladder will punish you for it.

-Diagnosis of Voiding Dysfunction
+Diagnosis of Voiding Dysfunction in Jaipur

 We’ll start with these diagnostic tests: